Ohio Rental Lease Agreement Templates

 Tenant’s Duties

-1. Throw away trash and other rubbish in a manner that is sanitary, safe, and clean;
+1. Dispose of trash and other rubbish in a manner that is sanitary, safe, and clean.

 4. Use all electrical and plumbing fixtures/appliances in the manner they are meant to be used, and keep them as clean as reasonable.

-5. Refrain from negligibly or purposefully damage or destroy any part of the rental (furniture/appliances included).
+5. Refrain from negligently or purposefully damaging or destroying any part of the rental (furniture/appliances included).
 Also applies to any permitted guests of the tenant.

 Required Disclosures

-• Disclosure to the County Auditor (§ 5323.02): The landlord must file certain disclosures with the property’s county auditor, such as their name, address, and telephone number.
+• Disclosure to the County Auditor: The landlord must file certain disclosures with the property’s county auditor, such as their name, address, and telephone number.[3]

 • Lead Paint Disclosure: Landlords must comply with federal law by disclosing lead paint hazards in the property to tenants and providing an informational brochure on the topic.
 This law only applies to properties built before 1978.[6]